-I like to do the unexpected.
-Many of us enjoy being spontaneous.
-It can be refreshing and enlivening.
-However, dealing with unexpected financial challenges is rarely a welcomed thing.
+Society tends to celebrate spontaneity.
+It is an expression of life, energy and free expression.
+Spontaneity can be refreshing and enlivening.
+Dealing with spontaneous, unexpected financial challenges, on the other hand, is rarely a pleasurable experience.
 In fact, dealing with unexpected expenses is one of the main reasons households get into debt that becomes so overwhelming that it leads to bankruptcy.

 Manage your expected and unexpected savings accounts

 By far, job loss and income reduction are the common causes of financial struggles that lead to bankruptcy.
 Other major unexpected financial hardships come in the form of medical emergencies, divorce expenses and the loss of an income-earning spouse.

 Is it possible to eliminate these financial risks from your household?
 No. Risks will always exist.
 Much of life, try as you might, is beyond your control.
 Still, you will never regret putting together and putting into action a plan to deal with both expected and unexpected future events.

 If there were a fire in your office building, you had better hope you know the exit plan.
 When traveling by plane, you may not listen as intently as you should to the flight attendants during their presentation of an emergency plan, but you are likely grateful the airlines have some sort of contingencies for emergencies.
 Follow their example and put together your own emergency financial plan.

 P Stands for Plan.
 Specifically, P stands for planning for expected and the unexpected future expenses.

 Identify Your Savings Needs for Expected Future Expenses